zoran-horvat/easy-parse/README.md

     1 - 2 + 3 = 2

 ## Applying Multiple Compilers
-You can compile the same syntax tree (i.e. [ParsingResult](EasyParse/Parsing/ParsingResult.cs) object) multiple times.
+You can compile the same parse tree (i.e. [ParsingResult](EasyParse/Parsing/ParsingResult.cs) object) multiple times.

 For instance, in addition to the [AdditiveCompiler](EasyParse.CalculatorDemo/AdditiveCompiler.cs) class which calculates an integer value of an additive expression, we can also define a compiler which adds parentheses to the expression: